Top 15 Charming Side Streets

 be taken.

-1. Street in Antibes, France Antibes is a resort town in the Alpes-Maritimes department in southeastern France.
+Antibes is a resort town in the Alpes-Maritimes department in southeastern France.

 It lies on the Mediterranean in the Côte d'Azur, located between Cannes and Nice.